Oops and Daisies

 Morning Routine: Just Trying to Get Out the Door

 6:30am: Even though it’s a good two hours between wakeup and getting Little Miss to school dropoff, the hours fly by in a mad rush of getting the kids fed and dressed.
-Now in Summer, the morning is still busy because I like to get the kids out in the morning.
+Now in summer, the morning is still busy because I like to get the kids out in the morning.

 In the first few hours of the day, I always try to get some chores started, like laundry and dishes.
 I do as many chores as I can with my kids, in part because I work during their naptime/quiet time, but also because I noticed at any early age they want to help.